sebv/node-soda-sync/README.md

 ## upgrade to V1

-API was simplified thos are the main changes:
+API was simplified below are the main changes:

 - 1/ require: